AntonioVoetschCortes/AntonioVoetschCortes.github.io/Me-As-A-Pedagogue.md

  Throughout my journey, I have discovered that each country, school, and classroom is unique, requiring teachers to adapt their teaching methods accordingly.
 The most important aspect of this adaptation is developing meaningful relationships where students feel they can trust you.
 While challenges in this competence will continue to arise, it is essential to find ways to address them as a competent educator.
 In conclusion, my development in pedagogical competence has been a complex and ongoing journey.
 Balancing authority and building relationships, emphasizing respect, fostering inclusivity, and promoting civic development are all critical components of this competence.
 Each experience has contributed to my growth as an educator, preparing me to navigate the diverse and dynamic landscape of teaching.
 I am committed to continuing this journey, embracing challenges, and striving to become a more effective and empathetic educator.

-## ABCD-Reflection: One-on-one-meeting with student
+## ABCD-Reflection: Creating meaningful relationships with students
 **A: What happened?
 What caused it?**

 During my internship at UniC, I engaged in several individualized meetings with my students to discuss their progress, not only in English but also in other subjects and their overall development at school.
 These meetings aimed to give me practical experience in mentoring.
 As their main English teacher, I used these sessions to address various subjects, their well-being, and ways to overcome challenges.
-In one particular meeting, a student confided in me about her difficulties with planning and prioritizing tasks.
+In one particular meeting, a student confided in me about her difficulties with planning and prioritizing tasks (see vide below).
 According to Shrum (2019), individualized meetings help students learn to expect more of themselves, receive constant and timely feedback and clarification, and manage their academic loads effectively.
 This framework guided our conversation.

+**Video of one-on-one-meeting with student**
+<a href="https://youtu.be/o4eK449-Ppg" target="_blank">https://youtu.be/o4eK449-Ppg</a>

 **B: What was important about it?**